esohkevin/pycmplot/docs/_build/_sources/cli_tutorial.rst.txt

 ``--annotate GENE`` on top of the previous command:

-.. admonition:: Question: What two genes had sub-threshold significant p-values?
+.. admonition:: Question: Which genes had sub-threshold significant p-values?
    :class: dropdown

    *ZNF438* (chr10, p-value) and *KCNQ1* (chr11)